On this page:

 - News Coverage

-Beginning July 13, Moravian College will be accepting visitors by appointment only for tours and interviews.
+Moravian College is accepting visitors by appointment only for tours and interviews.
 There is a limit of two guests (parents/guardians only) per student on tours.
 Contact firstname.lastname@example.org or 610-861-1320 to make plans for your campus visit.
 Virtual tours are also available.

 The purpose of this page is to keep the Moravian community informed about the public health situation relating to the COVID-19 ("Coronavirus").
 Check this page for ongoing updates and answers to frequently asked questions.